Sociology and Criminology BA (Hons)

 Upon successful completion of this course you will be able to:

-- Evidence systematic knowledge and critical understanding of social issues and social problems that are central to sociological and criminological debates.
+• evidence systematic knowledge and critical understanding of social issues and problems that are central to sociological and criminological debates.

-- Demonstrate and recognise their abilities to locate, generate, critically analyse and interpret data and information and construct evidence-based and theoretically informed arguments.
+• recognise and demonstrate your ability to locate, generate, critically analyse and interpret data and information and construct evidence-based and theoretically informed arguments.

 We’re committed to preparing you for your future career and giving you a competitive edge in the graduate job market.
 The university's dedicated careers and employability support, Talent Team, provide a wide range of support services to help you plan and prepare for your career (subject to availability).